-I can sometimes be misunderstood though, making great leaps in logic or intuition and leaving my audience behind.
-With a tendency to miss some key facts and gloss over fine points, I may leave things unfinished, allowing more meticulous minds to fill in the missing parts.
-While resourceful and independent, I can also be superficial at times.
+I can sometimes be misunderstood though, making great leaps in logic or intuition and leaving others behind.
+With a tendency to miss some key facts and gloss over the fine points, I may leave things unfinished, allowing more meticulous minds to complete the missing parts.
+While resourceful and independent, I can also seem superficial at times.

 That's okay; my strong points overpower these things.
 A man of many solutions, I am very good with maps, blueprints and schematics, and show exceptional innovation in music.
 The artist is essentially the instrument.

-are available in study programs, and is more comfortable when
+are available in study programs, and being comfortable when

 learning is unstructured and he is free to experiment with things.